surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 <center><h1>Calculated Column</h1></center>

-Calculated column is a functionality that allows to manipulate the retrieved data using arithmetical, logical, text-based and date-based functions and then displays it in the required format. the data extracted using calculated column will show up as green in the data table, rather than as blue (dimensions), or orange (measures).
+Calculated column is a functionality that allows to manipulate the retrieved data using arithmetical, logical, text-based and date-based functions and then displays it in the required format. the data extracted using calculated column will show up a green in the data table, rather than as blue (dimensions), or orange (measures).
 Just like regular dimensions and measures, calculated columns are controlled from display in visualizations.

 **Usage :**